 The city is also home to several ride-hailing companies including Grab (bikes and cars) and GO-VIET (bikes only).
 For short car journeys, there is often little difference in price between Grab and the bonafide taxi companies.
 For longer car journeys, however, they can be cheaper (just make sure you can find a car to get you home should you head into the countryside).

 Grab and GO-VIET motorbikes are an extremely affordable way of seeing the city, although reliability and route choice can vary from driver to driver.
-Always check that your insurance covers riding motorbikes as a passenger.
+And always check that your medical insurance covers riding motorbikes as a passenger.

 Spare helmets are always available (and should always be worn), although quality standards in Vietnam are much lower than those in Europe, the USA, or Australia, for example.